-First popularized in 19th-century Europe, the tea dress became a fast and firm favorite thanks to its simple cut and light, flowing fabrics – and owes its enduring popularity to its sense of ease.
-Playing up to its vintage connotations, New York-based brand Lela Rose’s 50s-inspired take on the tea dress features a gently cinched waist and classic floral print, while London label Kwaidan Editions went for a more utilitarian ’40s-style shirt dress.
-Elsewhere, designers including Tory Burch and Loewe’s Jonathan Anderson served up decidedly modern interpretations; Burch’s dress doubles as outerwear, while Anderson used sheer fabric to put a sultry spin on this traditionally demure style.
+First popularized in 19th-century Europe, the tea dress became a fast and firm favorite thanks to its simple cut and light, flowing fabric – and owes its enduring popularity to its sense of ease.
+Playing up to its vintage connotations, London label Self-Portrait went for a sensuous ’40s-style button-down silk dress, while Alessandra Rich opted for a floral design – complete with a gently cinched waist and an oversized collar.
+Elsewhere, designers including Altuzarra and Emilia Wickstead served up decidedly romantic interpretations that put a sultry spin on this traditionally demure style.

-The transitional piece par excellence (layer your tea dress under cardigans, blazers and long coats), its signature ditsy prints are not only ultra-feminine, they also provide interest in lieu of statement accessories – a chain necklace, subtle diamond rings and a pair of sunglasses are more than enough to finish the outfit.
-You can also elevate a tea dress with barely-there sandals, keep it pared-back back with box-fresh sneakers or give this feminine piece an edge in the form of chunky combat boots.
+The transitional piece par excellence (layer your tea dress under cardigans, blazers and long coats), its signature ditsy prints are not only ultra-feminine, they also provide interest in lieu of statement accessories – an investment watch, subtle diamond rings and a pair of classic sunglasses are more than enough to finish the outfit.
+You can also elevate a tea dress with barely-there sandals, keep it pared back with box-fresh sneakers or give this feminine piece an edge in the form of chunky combat boots.
 In other words, a tea dress is satisfyingly versatile and the ultimate trophy piece.

 The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown